lucianojadur/lny-fork/README.md

 # lyney
-program to calculate dmg output from the Genshin Impact character's Lyney
+program to calculate dmg output from the Genshin Impact character's Lyney {WIP}